bunty187/Project/README.md

-# This is a House price prediction project using different Machine Algorithm used.
+# This is a House price prediction project using different Machine Learning Algorithm used.

 ## Getting Started